Vikms95/react-shop-cart/README.md

 -Pull out the component any reusable constants (put them above the component)

 - Use typeof operator insteaf of booleans to type check

+- Use unique keys for my mapped elements (assign id or href)